pimcore/advanced-object-search/doc/00_Installation.md

 bin/console pimcore:bundle:install AdvancedObjectSearchBundle
 ```

+**Warning:**
+Before proceeding, please make sure your classes are not using any object data type named as `checksum` as this is currently a reserved field name for the search index.

 ## Required Backend User Permission
 To access the Advanced Object Search feature, a user needs to meet at least one of the following criteria:
 * Be an `admin` user.